Smith Corona: Financial problems

-The calculator market was devastated by inexpensive electronic pocket calculators in the mid-1970s.
-The typewriter market too was being undermined by inexpensive imports from the Far East, this was a contributing factor in the closure of the West Bromwich, England, plant in 1981.
-By 1985, personal computers were being widely used for word processing, and SCM launched their first portable word processor, along with the first portable typewriter that included an electronic spelling function.
-But these products were insufficient to counter the diminishing size of the typewriter market.
-This, and the corporate bloat associated with being a conglomerate whose many different operating divisions had no inherent business logic, rendered it vulnerable to takeover.
-Thus, in 1986, SCM was taken over by Hanson Plc and the company immediately disposed of some SCM divisions, and the headquarters building in New York City, for a significant profit.
+The calculator market collapsed with the advent of inexpensive electronic pocket calculators in the mid-1970s.
+The typewriter market also faced competition from less expensive imported typewriters, particularly typewriters from Brother Industries, Nakajima and Silver Seiko Ltd..

+This was a contributing factor in the closure of the West Bromwich, England, plant in 1981.
+By 1985, personal computers were widely used for word processing, and SCM launched their first portable word processor, along with the first portable typewriter that included an electronic spelling function.
+These products were insufficient in the face of the diminishing typewriter market.
+These trends, along with the bloat of operating divisions without inherent business logic, rendered it vulnerable to takeover.
+Thus, in 1986, SCM was taken over by Hanson Plc and the company immediately disposed of some SCM divisions, including the headquarters building in New York City, for a significant profit.

 The company moved its remaining typewriter manufacturing operations from Cortland to Mexico in 1995 and announced it was cutting 750 jobs as a result of continuing sales declines.
 Shortly thereafter, the company declared bankruptcy.
-Since 1995, the company concentrated on sales of portable electronic typewriters, as well as typewriter and word processor supplies.
-The company's then current electronic models featured LCD displays, built-in dictionaries, spell check, and grammar check features.
+After 1995, the company concentrated on sales of portable electronic typewriters, as well as typewriter and word processor supplies.
+The company's then current electronic models featured LCDs, built-in dictionaries, spell check, and grammar check features.

 Thermal label market

-After being acquired by a private company during its second bankruptcy in 2000, Smith Corona briefly moved all typewriter manufacturing and typewriter supplies manufacturing to Cleveland, Ohio.
+After being acquired by a private company during its second bankruptcy in 2000, Smith Corona moved all typewriter manufacturing and typewriter supplies manufacturing to Cleveland, Ohio.
 Within five years Smith Corona quit manufacturing all typewriters.
-As the typewriter supply business continued to decline, Smith Corona decided to leverage its expertise in ribbons and thermal technologies it had previously used in the typewriter business in the growing thermal label market.
+As the typewriter supply business continued to decline, Smith Corona decided to leverage its expertise in ribbons and thermal technologies it had previously used in the typewriter business, into the growing thermal label market.